 - Roast pork, basting with mop sauce every 30 minutes, until the internal temperature is 190ºF to 200ºF, 6 to 7 hours.

-- Let cook slightly then shred pork, discarding large pieces of fat.
+- Let cool slightly then shred pork, discarding large pieces of fat.

 - Serve with reserved mop sauce or BBQ sauce.